payu-org/payu/docs/source/usage.rst

       payu clone --help

-Alternatively to creating and checking out branches in ``payu clone``, ``payu checkout`` can be used instead (see :ref:`usage-metadata`).
+As an alternative to creating and checking out branches with ``payu clone``, ``payu checkout`` can be used instead (see :ref:`usage-metadata`).